wintala/Stock-site/README.md

 # Stock grapher web app

-Web app that makes possible to graph and compare visually multiple stocks with different weights and allocations.
+I was trying to find minimalistic page that makes possible to easily graph and compare visually multiple stocks with different weights and allocations.
+I didn't find any so I made my own.
 Created for learning purposes.

 ---